Iwalker-dev/bizarre-adventures-d6/README.md

 **Use Info**

--Hue Shift - Within Lighting controls, click the "Hue Shift Canvas" button to shift the hue 30 degrees.
+- Hue Shift - Within Lighting controls, click the "Hue Shift Canvas" button to shift the hue 30 degrees.
 By default, use ctrl+h to reset the hue.

--To Be Continued - Click the button to place the animation over all screens, turning off all current music.
+- To Be Continued - Click the button to place the animation over all screens, turning off all current music.
 Create a Scene called Outro, and it will automatically switch to it afterwards.

--Roller - As a GM, highlight up to 2 tokens to roll for both.
+- Roller - As a GM, highlight up to 2 tokens to roll for both.
 As a user, choose between your owned actors to roll.

--Power Sheet - For all non-stand abilities.
+- Power Sheet - For all non-stand abilities.
 The type correctly changes the stat names; however, it doesn't reveal any description yet.

--Stand Sheet - For all stand abilities.
+- Stand Sheet - For all stand abilities.
 Type cost is currently broken, but their related blurb is easily visible (unless it is particularly long.).
 It will become clearer in a future sheet update.

--User Sheet - For all user types.
+- User Sheet - For all user types.
 Currently, the type is stored in a hard-to-read box at the bottom of the Bio tab.
 It will be clearer once its impact on the sheet is functional.